Prediction

 Step 5: Cross-Correlation Between Arms — The Angular Signature

 The anisotropy appears in the cross-correlation between two arms.
-Let arms and be oriented along and at angle .
+Let arms and share a common beamsplitter vertex and be oriented along and at angle .

-Proposition (Single-arm cross-correlation).
-The noise cross-spectrum between two single arms at angle is:
+Theorem 5.1 (Single-arm cross-correlation).
+The noise cross-spectrum between two arms at relative angle is:

-- Parallel (): — complete correlation (same null direction)
+- Parallel (): — complete correlation (identical projection)

 Step 6: Michelson Interferometer — Differential Measurement